 2. SEM is better for testing than SEO

-Since you can turn SEM paid ads off and on, it’s great for testing.
+Since you can turn SEM ads off and on, it’s great for testing.
 You can change your ad copy, target new audiences, and choose landing page content to test and see the difference in your strategies immediately.
 You cannot test to this extent with SEO.

 3. SEO adds value over time, whereas SEM does not